Gel Blaster FAQ’s

 Q. What happens if I don’t receive my order or its lost in transit?

-A. Once we have received confirmation by the courier that the parcel is in fact lost, we will issue a replacement at no cost to the purchaser.
+A. We advise customers to purchase shipping insurance along with thier order at checkout.
+Only orders eith shipping insurance will be covered in case of loss during transit.
+Once we have received confirmation by the courier that the parcel is in fact lost, we will issue a replacement at no cost to the purchaser.

 Q. How long will my delivery take?